-Family Mediation Canada, which has traditionally focused on the impact of separation and divorce on families, has over twenty-five years’ experience developing and growing mediation in Canada.
+Family Mediation Canada, which has traditionally focused on the impact of separation and divorce on families, has over thirty-five years’ experience developing and growing mediation in Canada.
 Not only is FMC a recognized leader in mediation training, certification, research and public policy development, it has also played a role in the evolution of our modern family courts.

 Litigation, the traditional response to separation and divorce, can be a costly and cumbersome process.
 The adversarial nature of litigation can also produce a great deal of stress.
 Mediation and other forms of non-adversarial dispute resolution, on the other hand, are being increasingly accepted as appropriate and effective first-line responses for families in transition.
 And even though legal proceedings may have started, mediation remains an option within this process up to the point where a decision is made by the Court.
 Mediation also has the advantage of being a private process.
 It is done on a «without prejudice» basis, that is, the discussions held in mediation are confidential.

 Mediation is a confidential process and therefore makes it possible to have in depth conversations where people can safely share their experiences and perceptions, their needs and interests.
 This ensures better mutual understanding and ultimately the creation of more mutually acceptable solutions than would happen in the adversarial process of the court.
 (Such shared information is not permitted to be disclosed in subsequent possible court proceedings, and so cannot be used against each other.)

 - It is voluntary.
 You choose whether to participate and what you agree to if anything.